After a few false-starts, Summer has finally arrived in Reykjavík, and it’s been gorgeous.

-And the amazing thing about the flora and fauna in Iceland is that they’re biologically built to emerge QUICKLY when the sun starts to shine, because they might not have long to sprout, mate, and otherwise perpetuate the species if they don’t hurry.
+And the amazing thing about the flora and fauna in Iceland is that it’s biologically built to emerge quickly when the sun starts to shine, because they might not have long to sprout, mate, and otherwise perpetuate the species if they don’t hurry.

 The Icelandic people seem to have the same attitude toward the weather.
-As soon as there’s any indication of sun peaking through the clouds, people are outside wearing as little clothing as they dare, and when there’s a cloudless sky, they quickly fill any spare bit of park, patio and beach they can find, lounging about like people without a care in the world.
+As soon as there’s any indication of sun peeking through the clouds, people are outside wearing as little clothing as they dare, and when there’s a cloudless sky, they quickly fill any spare bit of park, patio, and beach they can find, lounging about like people without a care in the world.

-I love this about Iceland; the people value living a good life to an extreme I haven’t seen in any other country I’ve lived in, and that means you always know exactly where their priorities are.
-This mentality has made Reykjavik an extremely pleasant city to live, and the people are a big part of what makes it that way.
+I love this about Iceland.
+The people value living a good life to an extreme I haven’t seen in any other country I’ve lived in, and that means you always know exactly where their priorities are.
+This mentality has made Reykjavík an extremely pleasant city to live in, and the people are a big part of what makes it that way.

-While living in Reykjavik, I’ve had the opportunity to meet dozens of amazing people doing amazing things, to explore the cultural undertow of the city, and have been honored to speak at a few different events since I arrived in February.
+While living in Reykjavík, I’ve had the opportunity to meet dozens of amazing people doing amazing things, to explore the cultural undertow of the city, and have been honored to speak at a few events since I arrived in February.

-But on May 14, I’ll be taking a wee-jaunt over to England, where I’ll be exploring a bit and meeting up with some good friends that I met while living in Argentina so long ago.
-When I return to Iceland on May 24th, I’m going to be spending more time outside of Reykjavik, hopping from small town to small town, checking out the geysers and waterfalls and glaciers, and seeing firsthand the beauty that I’ve been hearing about since I arrived.
+But on May 14, I’ll be taking a wee-jaunt over to England, where I’ll explore a bit and meet up with some good friends I met while living in Argentina, so long ago.
+When I return to Iceland on May 24th, I’ll be spending more time outside of Reykjavík, hopping from small town to small town, checking out the geysers and waterfalls and glaciers, and seeing firsthand the beauty that I’ve been hearing about since I arrived.

-Even though I’ll still be around and spending time in Reykjavik until I leave in June, it feels a bit like goodbye.
-I’m moving out of my apartment and will be a vagabond again, wandering around wherever chance takes me, carrying all of my possessions with me with only the broadest of deadlines (my exit-date at the end of June) to meet.
+Even though I’ll still be around and spending time in Reykjavík until I leave in June, it feels a bit like goodbye.
+I’m moving out of my apartment and will be a vagabond again, wandering around wherever chance takes me, carrying all of my possessions with me, with only the broadest of deadlines (my exit-date at the end of June) to make.

-I tend to spend my final month in every country I move to hustling about, aiming to acquire a breadth of knowledge about the country to go with the depth of knowledge that I’ve picked up living as a citizen of a single city up until that point.
+I tend to spend my final month in every country on the road, aiming to acquire a breadth of knowledge about the country to go with the depth of knowledge I’ve picked up living as a citizen of a single city.
 And by the time it arrives, I’m usually ready.